 - Using the TAB key, can I successfully navigate from the top of the page down to the bottom (and more importantly, does the tabbing order make sense)?

 a) Is there a FOCUS state associated with each element while navigating?

 - Can I activate buttons and links on the page by using the ENTER or SPACE key?

 - Does using the ESC key close an open dialog box/modal that is currently activated?

 a) Upon closing the dialog box/modal, does your focus state return to the element that opened the dialog box/modal?

-One of the more touchy issues when it comes to auditing a site for accessibility is how to handle sites that house vast resource libraries for their userbase.
+One of the more touchy issues when auditing a site for accessibility is how to handle sites that house vast resource libraries for their userbase.
 Discussing PDF remediation is often a tricky conversation, leading to more complex issues from a strategy standpoint to figure out as a Project Manager / product partner of any sort.
-Frankly, these usually lead to some tough conversations where you have to decide whether remediation of current documents is the best move (generally acceptable when PDF’s or any documents range between a quantity of 1-50, but judged case by case), or complete redesign/recreation is the better move (50 documents or above, but also case by case).
-Like all things from a project perspective, it’s much better to do things right the first time around, rather than dig yourself into a hole that will be costly to remediate down the line.
+Frankly, these usually lead to some tough conversations where you have to decide whether remediation of current documents is the best move (generally acceptable when PDF’s or any documents range between a quantity of 1-50 but judged case by case) or complete redesign/recreation is the better move (50 documents or above, but also case by case).
+Like all things from a project perspective, it’s much better to do things right the first time around rather than dig yourself into a hole that will be costly to remediate down the line.
 Below are some resources to set you up for success when publishing PDF’s on your site: